spezia/travel-company/README.md

 ---

-Open the page http://127.0.01:8000/api/list to see the list of companies
+Call this api endpoint http://127.0.01:8000/api/list, to see the list of companies

 ```
 http://127.0.01:8000/api/list